MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * Your container image doesn't appear in the Azure Container Registry.
   * Check the output of the Azure CLI command or VS Code Output and look for messages to confirm success.
   * Check that the name of the registry was specified correctly in your build command with the Azure CLI or in the VS Code task prompts.
-  * Make sure your credentials haven't expired.
+  * Make sure your credentials aren't expired.
 For example, in VS Code, find the target registry in the Docker extension and refresh.
 In Azure CLI, run `az login`.

 * Website returns "Bad Request (400)".
   * Check the PostgreSQL environment variables passed in to the container.
 The 400 error often indicates that the Python code can't connect to the PostgreSQL instance.